 PhD, Sociology, University of Chicago, 2007

 His research aims to understand how the connected nature of cities—how their citizens, neighborhoods, and institutions are tied to one another—affect what we feel, think, and do.
 His main area of research applies network science to the study of gun violence, police misconduct, illegal gun markets, street gangs, and urban neighborhoods.
-He is also in the process of completing a manuscript on the evolution of black street gangs and politics in Chicago from the 1950s to the early 2000s.
+He is also in the process of completing a manuscript on the evolution of Black street gangs and politics in Chicago from the 1950s to the early 2000s.
 Papachristos is actively involved in policy-related research, including the evaluation of gun violence prevention programs in several U.S. cities.

 An author of more than 50 articles, Papachristos’ work has appeared in journals such as JAMA, the American Sociological Review, Criminology, and the American Journal of Public Health, and publications such as the New York Times, Washington Post, and Chicago Tribune have covered his work.
 Papachristos has received numerous awards, including the American Society of Criminology’s Ruth Cavan “Young Scholar” award and The National Science Foundation’s Early CAREER award.
-In 2019, Papachristos is faculty director of the Center for Neighborhood Engaged Research and Science—or Corners—at IPR.
+In 2019, Papachristos became the faculty director of the Center for Neighborhood Engaged Research and Science—or CORNERS—at IPR.